-The department is still involved in a multi-year plan to update the radio and communications equipment used by the department.
+The department recently completed the multi-year plan to update the radio and communications equipment.
 The radio models in use by the Department were initially purchased many years ago and are being discontinued by the manufacturer which necessitated the upgrade to ensure continued support and warranty coverage.
 By discontinuing the models, the manufacturer indicated it would no longer be making the replacement parts unique to those radios.
 This means maintaining the older models would become increasingly expensive, and in some cases impossible.
-These radios do have a long service life and would likely have remained in service for a few years longer, but without a continued manufacturer, support has become obsolete.
-In the past few years, the handheld radios used by officers and radio equipment in the Communications Center were purchased and replaced.
+These radios do have a long service life and would likely have remained in service for a few years longer, but without continued manufacturer support, they became obsolete.
+Additionally, The Lee County government is preparing to modernize the regional network, and our equipment had to be changed to continue to work.